What’s the Difference?

-Your healthcare is your personal business, and you have the complete right to make your own healthcare decisions, as long as you are capable.
-In today’s modern world, you may need medical decisions to be made long after you are no longer competent or capable of communicating those with your healthcare provider.
+Your health care is your personal business, and you have the complete right to make your own health care decisions as long as you are capable.
+In today’s modern world, you may need medical decisions to be made long after you become incapacitated or incapable of communicating with your health care provider.
 These situations can arise as the result of an accident or unexpected illness, leaving decisions such as what doctor should care for you, what treatment protocol to follow, and refusing medical care up to someone else.
-These can be tough decisions, and it’s important that the person making them represents your wishes.
-By completing a Health Care Power of Attorney and Living Will, you can voice your wishes, select the person who will speak for you (your Agent), and give that person guidance on how to make these decisions.
-A properly drafted Health Care Power of Attorney and Living Will should:
+These can be tough decisions, and the person making them must represent your wishes.
+By completing a health care or medical power of attorney in Arkansas and a living will, you can voice your wishes, select the person who will speak for you (your agent), and give that person guidance on how to make these decisions.
+A properly drafted health care power of attorney and living will should:

-- Provide your Agent guidance as to what your personal wishes are for your medical care; and
+- Provide your agent guidance as to what your personal wishes are for your medical care

-With all of these details in mind, know that not every person is able or willing to serve as a Medical Power of Attorney Agent.
-An experienced attorney can determine your Agent’s eligibility and draft a Living Will and Medical POA that respects and properly communicates your wishes.
+With all of these details in mind, know that not every person is able or willing to serve as an agent or medical power of attorney in Arkansas.
+An experienced Arkansas estate planning lawyer can determine your agent’s eligibility and draft a living will and Medical POA that respects and properly communicates your wishes.

 Tip: There are many different types of healthcare advance directives.
-While some forms include a list of items to withhold such as ventilators and feeding tubes, our forms do not include such a list because we believe it is too rigid.
-For example, we learned during COVID-19 of the importance of ventilators.
+While some forms include a list of items to withhold, such as ventilators and feeding tubes, our forms don’t include a list because we believe it’s too rigid.
+For example, we learned during COVID-19 about the importance of ventilators.
 We believe the best practice is to name trusted individuals to assess your specific needs to determine the best course of action.

 At McClelland Law Firm, we believe that limiting our practice areas provides the greatest value to our clients.
 To us, value means providing exceptional service and efficient processes for each of our practice areas.